I get asked a lot about the existence of God from young people.

-I often answered those who really want to know why I know God exists in similar words:
+Nevertheless, I try to answer those who really want to know why I know God exists in similar words:

 I know what I often give as an answer is not “logically satisfactory” for all.
-It is hard to understand because perhaps our world is not used to see people who are committed to someone or something that they want to give their lives to it all.
+Furthermore, it is hard for many people to understand because our world is not used to see people who are committed to someone or something that they want to give their lives to it all.

 Honestly speaking, if God is not real and if I am not in love with Him, there is no way in this world that I would have been a priest!
-As an Asian person, we were taught to focus on success and achievement as to bring honor to our family and loved ones.
-We tend to be very focused on quantifiable achievements as success is expected and demanded from the young people since their parents have sacrificed a lot for them.
-I will admit to you that I used to have those thoughts in the past as I tried my best to have successful future, hoping to repay and give a better life to my parents, after witnessing the hard works, mistreatments, and many sacrifices endured so we can have a better future than they do.
+As an Asian person, we were taught to focus on success and achievement as to bring honor to our family and love ones.
+We tend to be very focused on quantifiable achievements as success is expected and demanded from the young people, especially since their parents have sacrificed a lot for them.
+I will admit to you that I used to have those thoughts in the past as I tried my best to seek and attain a successful future, hoping to repay and give a better life to my parents, after witnessing the hard works, mistreatments, and many sacrifices they endured so we can have a better future than they do.
 Nevertheless, God is a relentless Lover and He never let me go.
 I knew I just had to give Him a chance.

 I left my family with many uncertainties to pursue His will for me.
 Yet, through all the ups and downs of life, the many trials and hardships, I could never shake Him off.
-I had cried many tears of anger, had many doubts from “Why did you allow that to happen?”, endured many hurts and betrayals, but He was always there with me.
-I am a human being, and I have a lot of weaknesses and had hurt a lot of people, too, but I want to become a better priest and lover of God because I truly love Him.
-Through my life, with all its blessings and challenges, I had given God many reasons to not love me and let me go, yet He never let me go.
-If I am the Almighty, I would have done it a long time ago, but this passionate and relentless Lover has always been there for me and with me…and that is why I am with Him and is who I am today.
+I had cried many tears of anger, had many doubts from, “Why did you allow that to happen?”, endured many hurts and betrayals, but He was always there with me.
+I am a human being, and I have a lot of weaknesses and had hurt a lot of people, too, but I desire and try to become a better priest and lover of God because I truly love Him.
+Throughout my life, with all its blessings and challenges, I had given God many reasons to not love me, yet He never let me go.
+If I am the Almighty, I would have done it a long time ago, but this passionate and relentless Lover has always been there for me and with me…and that is why I am still with Him and is the person I am today.
 Am I worthy to be a priest?
 The answer is no!
 He called and made me a priest so I can share, through my life, this relentless, faithful, and everlasting love of God.

 I hope that makes sense.
 I am sorry if I am rambling on.
 I hope you can discover, taste, and fall in love with Him, too.
-There are many priests and religious who can say the same thing as I do.
+There are many priests and religious who can say the same thing — if not, express it in a better way, too — as I do.
 Even though we might not always have the sufficient vocabulary or words to express our love for the Lord, our hearts understand and know why we are in love with Him who is so passionately in love with us.
-Those who have consecrated their lives for the sake of the Kingdom can attest to this reality, just as you are in your own vocation as well.
-We know that God is real when we desire and choose to passionately love Him at every moment.
+Those who have consecrated their lives for the sake of the Kingdom can attest to this reality, just as you are able to express through your own particular vocation as well.
+We know that God is real, especially when we desire and choose to passionately love Him at every moment.
 It is truly a journey worth taking, for only from the heart that love can be understood!
-I would like to leave you with these words from Saint Augustine:
+Hence, I would like to leave you with these words from Saint Augustine: